Daniel49332/zbtts/README.md

 ZiorBox TTS is a up-and-coming voicepack designed for eSpeak on Windows devices using SAPI 5.
-Go support the creators of [eSpeak](https://espeak.sourceforge.net/)!
+Go support the creators of [eSpeak](https://espeak.sourceforge.net/) and [eSpeak NG](github.com/espeak-ng/espeak-ng)!
 # Get your voices here!
 ## Compact voices
 | Language      | Female voice  | Male voice    |